barazoulay/uuid-cron/README.md

 # uuid-cron
-Control random uuids with cron jobs
+Generate random uuids in a given time